 Walk around Devils Dyke

 There are a whole bunch of trails to choose from to walk around Devils Dyke.
-I had a little think about which one I wanted to take.
+Standing there, I had a little think about which one I wanted to take.
 I thought about descending into Devils Dyke, but then realised it would mean I would probably have to walk up again at the other end.
 I didn’t want to create more work for myself.

 Little did I know, the other trail would descend me anyway.